Quagmire!

 Quagmire! is a 1984 adventure module for the Expert Rules of the Dungeons & Dragons fantasy role-playing game.

 Plot summary

-In the beginning of this adventure, the player characters set off in search of the city of Quagmire.
-The characters must travel through a monster-infested swamp to get to the city, which is being slowly swallowed into the sea.
-Quagmire is a whelk-shaped "spiral city", built by a dead race in the Serpent Peninsula.
-The module includes a description of the city.
+Quagmire! is an adventure in which the player characters begin by searching for the city of Quagmire.
+The characters must travel through a swamp inhabited by monsters to get to the city, which is slowly sinking into the sea.
+Quagmire is a whelk-shaped city, built like a spiral long ago by a now-dead race in the Serpent Peninsula.
+The module contains a description of the city.

-The player characters stumble upon a message in a bottle sent by the king of Quagmire, desperately requesting their help in overcoming the oppressive lizard men who hold them captive.
+The player characters find a message in a bottle that the king of Quagmire had sent in desperate need of help to be released from their lizard men oppressors.

 Publication history

 X6 Quagmire! was written by Merle M. Rasmussen, with cover art by Steve Peregrine, and was published by TSR in 1984 as a 32-page booklet with an outer folder.
 The module featured interior art by Jeffrey Butler.
 The scenario was written for the Expert Rules.